-The net federal spending is estimated to decrease by approximately \$270 million for PY 2022, \$367 million annually over 10 years.
+For the Reinsurance Program and Georgia Access model combined, the net federal spending is estimated to decrease by approximately \$306 million for PY 2022, \$288 million for PY 2023, averaging \$370 million annually over 10 years.
 As described further in Section 6, this impact accounts for the reduction in APTC spending due to Reinsurance Program and premium reduction due to overall health status improvement as well as the offsetting impact of increased enrollment growth.
 As previously described, the waiver is estimated to decrease federal spending, and thus not increase the federal deficit, in each year of the 5-year waiver and 10-year periods.
 Estimates for PY 2022 and PY 2023, as well as aggregate estimates for these 5-year and 10-year periods are shown in the following table.
 Estimates for each individual year are shown in Appendix V, Table V.I.
 We understand Georgia is requesting pass through funding equal to the net federal savings.